emirdemirel/ALTA/README.md

 ### References
 [1] Povey, Daniel, et al. "The Kaldi speech recognition toolkit."
 IEEE 2011 workshop on automatic speech recognition and understanding.
 No. CONF.
 IEEE Signal Processing Society, 2011.

-[2] Digital Archive of Mobile Performances (DAMP) portal hosted by the Stanford Center for Computer Research in Music and Acoustics (CCRMA) (https://ccrma.stanford.edu/damp/)
+[2] Povey, Daniel, et al. "Purely sequence-trained neural networks for ASR based on lattice-free MMI."
+Interspeech.
+2016.

+[3] Demirel, Emir and Ahlb{\"a}ck, Sven and Dixon, Simon, "MSTRE-Net: Multistreaming Acoustic Modeling for Automatic Lyrics Transcription" In Proceedings of ISMIR 2021.

-[3] Dabike, Gerardo Roa, and Jon Barker.
+[4] Dabike, Gerardo Roa, and Jon Barker.
 "Automatic Lyric Transcription from Karaoke Vocal Tracks: Resources and a Baseline System."
 INTERSPEECH.
 2019.

-[4] Povey, Daniel, et al. "Purely sequence-trained neural networks for ASR based on lattice-free MMI."
-Interspeech.
-2016.
+[5] Demirel, Emir and Ahlb{\"a}ck, Sven and Dixon, Simon, "Computational Pronunciation Analysis from Sung Utterances" In EUSIPCO 2021.

+[6] Digital Archive of Mobile Performances (DAMP) portal hosted by the Stanford Center for Computer Research in Music and Acoustics (CCRMA) (https://ccrma.stanford.edu/damp/)

+[7] Meseguer-Brocal, Gabriel, Alice Cohen-Hadria, and Geoffroy Peeters.
+"Dali: A large dataset of synchronized audio, lyrics and notes, automatically created using teacher-student machine learning paradigm."
+In proceedings of ISMIR 2018.

+[8] Stoller, Daniel, Simon Durand, and Sebastian Ewert.
+"End-to-end lyrics alignment for polyphonic music using an audio-to-character recognition model."
+In IEEE - ICASSP 2019.

+[9] Demirel, Emir and Ahlb{\"a}ck, Sven and Dixon, Simon, "Automatic lyrics transcription using dilated convolutional neural networks with self-attention"In IEEE - IJCNN 2020

 ### Important Notice:
 This work is licensed under Creative Commons - Attribution-NonCommercial-ShareAlike 4.0 International, which means that the reusers can copy, distribute, remix, transform and build upon the material in any media providing the appropriate credits to this repository and to be used for non-commercial purposes.